 Unless you’ve been living under a rock the last few years, chances are you’ve noticed that gin is very much the booze à la mode.
+On World Gin Day 2021, we want to delve deeper into the wonders of the gin world and how it has evolved over the last couple of years.
 From gin tastings to gin distillery tours and even gin and tonic tea bags – gin is undeniably popular.

-The stats don’t lie: In 2017 a whopping 43 million bottles of gin were sold in the UK alone and there are now over 100 gin-makers in the nation – compared to just 37 in 2010.
+The stats don’t lie: The sale of 83 million bottles in 2019 compares to just 33 million bottles back in 2013 in the UK alone and there are now over 300 gin-makers in the nation – compared to just 37 in 2010.

 But why such a boom?
-Well, other than the fact that gin is of course delicious, here are five possible theories for the gin craze:
+Well, other than the fact that gin is of course delicious, here are five theories for the modern gin craze...

 Traditionally the HMRC had a problem with gin distilleries producing in small quantities, making it near impossible for new gin companies to prosper.
 But this all changed in 2009 when trendy West London gin distillery Sipsmith won a historic, two-year legal battle with the HMRC which gave distilleries the legal right to produce and sell gin in small amounts.